 BENEFITS OBSTACLES Reduce hazards to life and protect structures and uses from damages which may be caused by construction on or use of land which is unsafe for development.
-Protect land, public infrastructure, and waters of the City from damages caused by improper use or construction on land which has physical, environmental or aesthetic limitations or development.
-Maintain and enhance natural land features which are environmentally significant, or which constitute a natural resource of importance to the Deciding if this would be citywide or a true overlay. or ch community at large LEAD/CHAMPION SUPPORT Department of Utilities Department of Plannin ng POTENTIAL FUNDING SOURCES ESTIMATED COST TIMELINE Southeast New England Program (SNEP) Grant Staff time, TBD ⊠ Short Term (0-3 years) □Medium Term (3-5 years) □Long Term (more than 5 years) OTHER NOTES
+Deciding if this would overlay. be citywide or a true Protect land, public infrastructure, and waters of the City from damages caused by improper use or construction on land which has physical, environmental or aesthetic limitations or development.
+Maintain and enhance natural land features which are environmentally significant, or which constitute a natural resource of importance to the community at large LEAD/CHAMPION SUPPORT Department of Utilities Department of Planning POTENTIAL FUNDING SOURCES ESTIMATED COST TIMELINE Southeast New England Program (SNEP) Grant Staff time, TBD ☑ Short Term (0-3 years) □ Medium Term (3-5 years) □ Long Term (more than 5 years)